 top of page

 The Inflation Reduction Act (IRA) makes historic investments in climate-oriented agriculture conservation.
-CalCAN and NHSPN are working to help reach the IRA’s climate targets of a 40% reduction in agricultural climate emissions by 2030 by focusing on two working lands programs administered by the USDA Natural Resources Conservation Service (NRCS)—the Conservation Stewardship Program (CSP) and the Environmental Quality Incentives Program (EQIP).
+The National Healthy Soils Policy Network is working to help reach the IRA’s climate targets of a 40% reduction in agricultural climate emissions by 2030 by focusing on two working lands programs administered by the USDA Natural Resources Conservation Service (NRCS)—the Conservation Stewardship Program (CSP) and the Environmental Quality Incentives Program (EQIP).

 IMG_2518.JPG